mfthomps/Labtainers/docs/labdesigner.md

                          - note: 'matchany' will NOT be used as sub-goal for goal of type 'boolean' below 'matchlast' - if the answertag matches the last resulttag
+                          - note: 'matchlast' can also be used as sub-goal for goal of type 'boolean' below 'matchacross' - if the answertag matches resulttag (across different timestamp)
-                          - note: 'matchlast' can also be used as sub-goal for goal of type 'boolean' below 'boolean_set' - this is sub-goal to be used with goal of type 'boolean' below 'boolean' - goal based on boolean operation string that follows will be evaluated for boolean value
+                            - note: 'matchacross' will NOT be used as sub-goal for goal of type 'boolean' below 'boolean_set' - this is sub-goal to be used with goal of type 'boolean' below 'boolean' - goal based on boolean operation string that follows will be evaluated for boolean value